DCC-EX/dcc-ex.github.io/docs/ex-webthrottle/index.rst

 Try it now (Run from the cloud)
 =================================

 Just click this link and you will load a web page from our server that will run the web throttle on your machine.
-You can connect it to DCC++ EX or just run it in emulator mode where you don't have to have any hardware.
+You can connect it to the |EX-CS| or just run it in emulator mode where you don't have to have any hardware.
 Please read the requirements above for what you need in order to run WebThrottle-EX in your browser.
 If you want to remember the link to run the throttle, it is https://dcc-ex.github.io/WebThrottle-EX.

 .. rst-class:: dcclink